2025-04-09

 No spying, no adware, no registration, no logins, no kidding.

-This is a self-contained .exe that does not need installation, registry changes, or configuration files.
+This is self-contained .exe that does not need installation, registry changes, or configuration files.
 Place the .exe, and its related files, in any directory.
 Double-click to run.

 Since keyliner cannot afford a signing certificate, you will be prompted the file is not safe (being downloaded from the internet).
 Click "more information" and allow the program to run or see below for better instructions.